YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/16.bullseye_bookworm/bullseye_bookworm_migration.md

   default: '/bullseye_bookworm_migration'
 ---

 This page is dedicated to help you migrating an instance from YunoHost 11.x (running on Debian Bullseye) to YunoHost 12 (running on Debian Bookworm).
+The Yunohost tools will migrate both the Debian system from Bullseye to Bookworm AND the Yunohost packages.
+Do not use the Debian tools for that (unless you know what you do).

 ## Important notes